linux4sam/egt/CONTRIBUTING.md

 Be careful not to abuse this and change coding style just for the fun of it, especially on source that you are not currently working on.

+## Assertions vs. Exceptions

+- Use asserts to check for errors that should never occur.
+Use exceptions to check for errors that might occur, for example, errors in input validation on parameters of public functions.
+- Use exceptions when the code that handles the error might be separated from the code that detects the error by one or more intervening function calls.

 ## Git Commit Messages

 - Limit the first line to 72 characters or less